Skip to main content

 Load Balancing

 Triton does not include a native load balancer.
-To expose cluster endpoints, you must configure a manual load balancer at cluster creation time.
-Control Plane deploys and configures triton-moirai instances in your datacenter.
+To expose cluster endpoints, you must configure a manual load balancer while configuring the cluster, and Control Plane deploys and configures the instance in your datacenter.
+The load balancer acts as a gateway and it must be attached to the publicNetworkId to receive traffic and the privateNetworkIds to reach the worker nodes.

 triton-moirai images must already be built and available in your Triton datacenter before creating the cluster.